You can define which source IP addresses are trusted clients, undetermined, or distrusted.

 Select the action FortiWeb takes when it detects a blocklisted IP address.

-Alert—Accepts the connection and generates an alert email and/or log message.
+Alert & Deny — Block the request (or reset the connection) and generate an alert email and/or log message.

 Deny (no log) —Blocks the requests from the IP address without sending an alert email and/or log message.